 It’s also worth noting that Adobe has mobile app versions of this software if you need to work on the go.
 The app is also one of the best places if you need to print a PDF.

-Note: If you don’t mind paying for a more permanent version of the service, prices for the standard version start at $13 per month—there is no permanent license option if you want to edit PDFs.
-There is a free PDF viewer version of the software with far, far fewer capabilities if you’re more interested in reading PDF content than changing it.
+Note: If you don’t mind paying for a more permanent version of the service, prices for the standard version start at $15 per month—there is no permanent license option if you want to edit PDFs.
+There is also a free PDF viewer version of the software with far, far fewer capabilities if you’re more interested in just viewing PDF content than changing it.